HomePostsGetting Proximus IPTV to Behave on a Multi-Vendor Network (OPNsense + Cisco + UniFi)

 1. The Layout

-With the ISP's box, you never think about any of this — it handles everything internally.
-Once you segment the network yourself, the TV traffic has to physically travel through every layer you've built.
-Here's how mine is wired, both physically and logically:
+With the ISP box you never deal with any of this, because it handles everything internally.
+Once you segment the network yourself, the TV traffic has to pass through every layer you've built.
+Here is how mine is wired:

-• The edge — OPNsense.
-Terminates the raw Proximus line and runs igmpproxy to shuttle the multicast streams between the provider and the rest of the house.
+• OPNsense (the edge).
+Terminates the raw Proximus line and runs igmpproxy to move the multicast streams between the provider and the local network.

-• The core — Cisco-like switch.
-Plugged straight into the firewall, it fans connections out to the other rooms.
-Everything passes through here.
+• Cisco-like core switch.
+Connected directly to the firewall, and distributes connections to the other rooms.

-• The TV-room switch — UniFi.
-Sits in the media center and is the last hop before the IPTV set-top box (STB).
+• UniFi switch (TV room).
+The last hop before the IPTV set-top box (STB).

 ▼ (VLAN 20)